Organic cotton: Ecological footprint

 As is the case for any comparison between organic and "conventional" crops, care must be taken to standardise by yield rather than land area.
 Like many crops, yields (per hectare) in organic cotton farms are typically significantly lower compared to conventional methods; this yield gap means that the water used to produce the same amount of cotton fibre can in fact be higher in organic, compared to conventional cotton cultivation.

+Water use

+Evaluating the water footprint of organic cotton requires distinguishing between different water sources: "green water" (rainwater stored in soil) and "blue water" (freshwater drawn from rivers, lakes, or groundwater for irrigation).
+While life-cycle assessments (LCAs) based purely on yield metrics sometimes show higher total water consumption for organic cotton due to lower yield per hectare, organic production relies more heavily on rain-fed agriculture.
+According to Textile Exchange, approximately 80% of global organic cotton is grown in rain-fed regions, substantially reducing its reliance on "blue water" extraction compared to conventional systems.

+Additionally, organic farming practices—such as compost application, cover cropping, and reduced tillage—increase soil organic matter.
+Higher organic matter improves the soil's water-holding capacity, reducing surface runoff and evaporation while improving crop resilience during drought conditions.
+In irrigated organic systems, the adoption of drip irrigation further mitigates water loss compared to traditional flood or furrow irrigation.

 Pesticides

 USDA-certified organic cotton is grown without the use of synthetic pesticides.
 However, organic growers are able to use a suite of organically approved pesticides, including pyrethrins from plant material, copper sulfate as a molluscicide and fungicide, and a range of insecticidal soaps, among others.
 Application rates of organic pesticides can often exceed those in conventional cultivation systems due in part to the large yield deficits in organic cropping systems, and organic pesticides can be at least as toxic as their conventional counterparts.

 By comparison, conventional cotton can be grown using a range of synthetic pesticides.
 Fields converted from conventional use to organic cotton must be tested to assure no residual pesticide with a transition period of 2–3 years in this process.
 In some cases, companies have taken to testing for pesticide residual of fiber or fabric themselves to assure cheating does not occur on the part of the farmers or farm coops.
 Use of insecticides, herbicides, fertilizers, and water have all declined in conventional systems as a direct result of the widespread adoption of genetically modified cotton, which in 2014 accounted for over 95% of cotton grown in the U.S., India and China.
 Organic certification prohibits use of genetically modified (GM) varieties.